GenericMappingTools/pygmt/MAINTENANCE.md

    * Updating the development documentation by pushing the built HTML pages from the *master* branch onto the `dev` folder of the *gh-pages* branch.
-   * Updated the `latest` documentation link to the new release.
+   * Updating the `latest` documentation link to the new release.

 3. `ci_tests_dev.yaml` (GMT Dev Tests on Linux/macOS/Windows).